sseaman/skillVC/README.md

 -----
 SkillVC is maintained in GitHub.
 For full source to to [GitHub SkillVC](https://github.com/sseaman/skillVC)

-For full API documetation, see [SkillVC API docs](https://sseaman.github.io/skillVC/)
+For full API documentation, see [SkillVC API docs](https://sseaman.github.io/skillVC/)

 ## Usage
 -----